AnaAvkopashvili/SQL-Portfolio/README.md

 # SQL-Portfolio
 SQL Portfolio Projects
 This repository contains SQL projects that demonstrate my data exploration, manipulation, and visualization skills.
-The two main projects included are:
+The main projects included are:

 1. COVID-19 Data Exploration and Visualization
 Overview